-- 1. Starts and stops scanning of programmed channels. - If held while the [UP(▲)] or [DOWN(▼)] key on the microphone are pressed, the radio will show the channels programmed in scan memory.
+- 1. Starts and stops scanning of programmed channels. - If held while the [UP(▲)] or [DOWN(▼)] key on the microphone are pressed or CHANNEL selector knob on radio is turned, the radio will show the channels programmed in scan memory.
 This function will not work if the unit is scanning.